Main content start

 During Quarter:

-• With the instructor and Chaya, run the weekly course meetings for discussion section TAs.
+• With the instructor, run the weekly course meetings for discussion section TAs.

-• Meet each week with the instructor and/or Chaya to go over course-level planning for the week (problem sets, solutions, exam preview, etc.).
+• Meet each week with the instructor to go over course-level planning for the week (problem sets, solutions, exam preview, etc.).

-• Attend at least one lecture a week to maintain consistency in learning goals, notation, etc., and to interact with students during 'clicker questions' in classes where clickers are used.
+• Attend at least one lecture a week to maintain consistency in learning goals, notation, etc., and to check that the TAs are being deployed effectively.

-• Hold two office hours each week in the PTC.
+• Hold two GSH hours weekly.
 These could be some combination of weekly reviews of course content, one-on-one assistance, or answering administrative questions.

 • Carefully review TA-written problem set solutions and rubrics before they are made available to other TAs and students.